 This may change the way you look at “good carbs” and “bad carbs” forever.
 Carb-dense foods can alter the balance of our gut flora, triggering inflammation.
 Foods are considered carb-dense if they have a high ratio of carb grams relative to their weight.
 A small potato, which many consider a bad carb, weighs 170 grams, but it’s mostly water; only about 23 percent of it is carbohydrate.
 A plain rice cake, by contrast, weighs only nine grams, but almost 80 percent of it is carbohydrate!

-Found in: bagels, bread (including whole-grain breads), crackers, pasta, cereals, white rice, pretzels.
-Some carbs are bad for your belly, but make sure that you never cut these carbs from your diet.
+Found in: Bagels, bread (including whole-grain breads), crackers, pasta, cereals, white rice, pretzels.

-Three types of dietary fat are linked to inflammation and thus contribute to excess belly fat: trans fats, saturated fats, and omega-6 fats.
+Three types of dietary fat are linked to inflammation and thus contribute to excess belly fat: Trans fats, saturated fats, and omega-6 fats.
 Many different foods that cause belly fat do so because they contain these unhealthy fats.

-Found in: packaged foods (trans fats), processed and high-fat cuts of meat, full-fat dairy, some candy (saturated fat), corn oil, grape-seed oil, soybean oil, safflower oil, sunflower oil (omega-6 fats).
-Watch out for these silent signs that you’re eating too much bad fat.
+Found in: Packaged foods (trans fats); processed and high-fat cuts of meat, full-fat dairy, some candy (saturated fat); corn oil, grape-seed oil, soybean oil, safflower oil, sunflower oil (omega-6 fats).